Arranging a marriage

 0131 271 3281

-We have a list of venues in Midlothian which are already approved for ceremonies:
+We have a list of popular venues in Midlothian.

-First check the availability of the venue and then confirm with the registrar's office that staff will be available to perform the ceremony.
+First check the availability of the venue and then confirm with the registrar's office that a celebrant will be available to perform the ceremony.

-If you are being married by a religious celebrant or other belief system, submit the paperwork as above and then contact the celebrant of your choice when you know where and when it is you want to marry.
+If you are being married by a religious celebrant or other belief system, contact the celebrant of your choice then submit the paperwork as above.
 You will need to collect the marriage schedule from the registrar's office the week of your wedding.

 Conversion of a Civil Partnership to marriage